andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 ### 3. Are there issues with bias or credibility in this data?
 Does the data ROCCC?

-It is confirmed that the data used satisfies the ROCCC criteria since its officially permitted for use under proper authorized [license](https://www.divvybikes.com/data-license-agreement).
+It is confirmed that the data used satisfies the ROCCC criteria since it's officially permitted for use under proper authorized [license](https://www.divvybikes.com/data-license-agreement).
 The data is Reliable, Original, Comprehensive, Current, and Cited.

 ### 4. How do we address licensing, privacy, security, and accessibility?